ssolitudee/react-app/backend/test/corporate.md

 `environment`: The environment variable is to switch between DEV and PROD instances of Risklab.
 Unless you are a Risklab developer, this parameter should not be useful to you as there are limitations on the nature of data that can be sent to the DEV endpoints.

 `deployment_name` (for `langchain` and `llamaindex`) and `model` (for `vanilla client`): This parameter defaults to `gpt` for chat models and `ada` for embedding models.
 This parameter should be set in order to use vanilla OpenAI API and also sometimes should be set if the OpenAI Rental endpoint has a more than one model for a model type.
 For instance, if the OpenAI Rental Endpoint has `gpt3.5-turbo` and `gpt4` at the same time, the `deployment` name should be changed accordingly in order to point to the right model.
-Available models for each model is listed at the table https://www.google.com/search?q=linked above.

 ## API Key